A Stack of Photos

 “I’ll be damned if I know you.”
 Hua Bin muttered, annoyed.

-“If you knew me”, answered the other with deep, quiet voice, “I’d be doing my job really badly.”
+“If you knew me”, answered the other with deep, quiet voice, “I’d be really bad at my job.”

 Still pointing him with the gun, he grabbed a briefcase and raised it to the mobster’s eye level.
 Then there was a click and the suitcase opened, scattering a lot of pictures at Hua Bin’s feet.